ThreatDataScience/blast3r/readme.txt

 Options:

- VAL                                    : The names of the target files to load --data-directory (-datad) VAL          : The directory that holds the data
+ --data-directory (-datad) VAL          : The directory that holds the data
                                           files (default: data/)
  --delete-torrents-on-exit (-dtoe)      : If blast3r should delete the